kenming/wp-simplicity-core/readme.txt

 = Does this theme support any plugins? =

-SimplicityCore includes support for Infinite Scroll in Jetpack.
+Simplicity Core includes support for Infinite Scroll in Jetpack.

 == Changelog ==